nakamura-to/nue/README.md

  * A function to execute a provided function once per array element concurrently.

 * `forEach`: forEach(Number concurrency) -> Function
- * A function to accept a concurrency number and return another forEach function which executes a provided function once per array element with the specified cuncurrency.
+ * A function to accept a concurrency number and return another `forEach` function which executes a provided function once per array element with the specified cuncurrency.
-If you use another forEach function directly, default concurrency 10 is used.
+If you use another `forEach` function directly, default concurrency 10 is used.

 * `end`: end([Object values...]) -> Void
  * A function to execute a last step immediately to end a control-flow.

-* `endWith`: endWith(Object err) -> Void
+* `endWith`: endWith(Error err) -> Void
  * A function to execute a last step immediately with an error to end a control-flow.
 The parameter `err` is referred as `this.err` in a last step.